 Radiation therapy for penile cancer

-For uncircumcised men who are going to get radiation to the penis, circumcision is done first to remove the foreskin.
+For uncircumcised men who are going to get radiation to the penis, the foreskin is removed first.
 This is because radiation can cause swelling and constriction of the foreskin, which could lead to other problems.